-14. Behaviour outside of school premises
+12. Behaviour outside of school premises

-Pupils at Shanklea Primary agree to represent the school in a positive manner.
+Pupils at the school must agree to represent the school in a positive manner.
 The guidance laid out in the Pupil Code of Conduct will apply both inside school and out in the wider community, particularly if the pupil is dressed in school uniform.

-Shanklea Primary can follow the behaviour policy for pupils outside of the school premises, including conduct online, when the pupil is:
+Staff can take action were behaviour is dysregulated outside of the school premises, including conduct online, when the pupil is: